Oxen-AI/oxen-ai.github.io/src/domains/merkle_trees.md

 # File Chunk Deduplication

 The Merkle Tree optimizations we've talked about so far make adding and committing snapshots of the directory structure to Oxen snappy.
 The remainder of the storage cost is at the individual leaf nodes of the tree.
-We want Oxen to be efficient at storing *many files* and efficient at storing *large files* such as data frames of parquet, jsonl, csv, etc.
+We want Oxen to be efficient at storing many files as well as efficient at storing large files.
+In our context these large files may be data frames of [parquet](https://parquet.apache.org/), [arrow](https://arrow.apache.org/), [jsonl](https://jsonlines.org/), [csv](https://en.wikipedia.org/wiki/Comma-separated_values), etc.

-Visualizing how much storage space individual nodes take, a large CSV in the `.oxen/versions` directory can be the majority of the space.
-The pointers and hashes within the tree itself are relatively small.
+To visualize how much storage space individual nodes take, let's look at a large CSV in the `.oxen/versions` directory.
+The pointers and hashes within the tree itself are relatively small, but the file contents themselves are large.

 ![Large CSV](/images/merkle_tree/large_csv.png)